 - Damaging escape routes and lifesaving appliances due to blast.

-- The effects of the ASM and ATGW modeled are localized in the impact area:
+- The effects of the ASM and ATGW modelled are localized in the impact area:

 - No flooding is predicted.